-Note: If a student leaves without scheduling a final inspection appointment with an RA or AD, the student's check-out will be considered "IMPROPER" and the student will be billed for an "improper check-out" in the amount of \$25.00.
+Note: If a student leaves without scheduling a final inspection appointment with residence life, the student's check-out will be considered "IMPROPER" and the student will be billed for an "improper check-out" in the amount of \$25.00.
 The improper checkout fee will be in addition to any damage and/or cleaning fees.
 Students will not be able to dispute these fees.